jmdmahdi/ESP32-USB-TO-BLE/doc/BOM.md

 - All resistors should be 1/4 watt rating
 - Use good quality USB connectors for reliability
-- Consider adding capacitors (100nF) for power stability
+- Ceramic capacitors are preferred over electrolytic for this application
+- Mount capacitors as close as possible to the USB connectors
 - Keep wire lengths as short as possible